Robbybp/config/nvim/README.md

    (i.e., don't use neovim's terminal emulator).
 2. 4-space indent for Julia function declaration arguments.
    (I can fix this by applying the same patch to the julia.vim indent file.)
+   Actually, this was a bit more complicated.
+I think treesitter was interfering with Julia indentation.
+Once I disable treesitter indentation for Julia and install the Julia-vim plugin, my Julia indentation is good.
 3. Avoid auto-highlighting before I press enter.
    (Can disable this with `set nohlsearch` and `set noincsearch`.)
 4. Block-red highlighting for misspelled words (I like the red+underline better).